ggonnella/gfapy/manual/validation.md

 during parsing or on first access.
 Record-type cross-field validations will also be performed.

-In other words, a validation of 1 means that gfapy guarantees (as good as it can) that the GFA content read from a file is valid, and will raise an exception on accessing the data if not.
+In other words, a validation of 1 means that Gfapy guarantees (as good as it can) that the GFA content read from a file is valid, and will raise an exception on accessing the data if not.